matthewreagan/BashSnippets/README.md

 myFunc4 === four
 ```

-*Discussion*: Contrived example, but shows to fix the greedy matching in `sed` by first matching with the `grep` example further up.
+*Discussion*: Contrived example, fixes the greedy matching in `sed` by first matching with the non-greedy `grep` example further up.
 This gives us a exhaustive match across each line.

 **Command**:
 `sed "s|myFunc|theirFunc|"`